rubenmesserschmidt/Section-Box_docs/docs/source/settings.rst

     Customize the cross section.

     :Entire: When enabled, the cross section will be generated while ignoring all other section planes.
 To take effect, you need to update the section.
+    :Original: When enabled, the cross section will be generated based on the original mesh, instead of the section from the section box.
     :Distance: Meters the generated cross section is away from the plane.
     :Thickness: Line thickness of the generated cross section.
     :Color: Line color of the generated cross section.